-Build-A-Bear's "Pay Your Age" Day Is On July 12 — Here's How It Works
+Build-A-Bear Is Having A "Pay Your Age" Day This Month — Here's How It Works

 Does anything compare to the rush you felt when visiting a Build-A-Bear Workshop as a kid?
 There is truly no place in the world like it.
 The stuffed animal workshop and boutique allows kids and kids-at-heart to create and customize their own plush friends.
 Before Build-A-Bear, a stuffed animal owning a complete, extensive wardrobe of its own was unheard of.
 If you haven't stopped in to one lately now is the time to go.
 This Thursday, July 12, Build-A-Bear is celebrating "Pay Your Age Day" nationwide.

 If you have yet to visit a Build-A-Bear, bear in mind it is not merely a shop, but an entire experience.
 Once you enter, you choose a deflated, unstuffed animal shell.
 You take it to a fluffing station, give it a fabric heart, a press-able sound if you prefer, and fill it with fluff until it is huggable to your heart's content.
 You then craft, and give it a birth certificate; no stuffed buddy is legitimate without proper documentation.
 Once it is fully birthed you can take it to the boutique and outfit your new friend in any array of getups — from business casual to beachwear.
 The plush possibilities are endless, and on Thursday they are inexpensive, too.